acanyanwu/week7/src/prob1/README.md

 ### Problem Statement

 In Employee class, hashCode is implemented using name, salary and visited attribute.
 In EmployeeInfo.removeDuplicates, visited attribute is updated after the entry is put inside the hashMap.
 Changing this value resulted in different hashKey value.
 The result of this is that the entry is no longer recognized during HashMap.get(employee).
-The result of this problem is that removeDuplicates does not work properly.
+This state of affairs causes removeDuplicates not to work properly.

 ### Solution